ravi0dubey/Dog-Cat-Classification-GCP/README.md

    ## a.
 Pick configuration to use:
         [1] Re-initialize this configuration [default] with new settings [2] Create a new configuratiom
-        Please enter your numeric choice:  2
+	[3] switch to and re-initialize existing configuration Please enter your numeric choice:  2
    ## b.
+Enter configuration name:
+   	Enter value "dog-cat-project"
+   ## c.
 Choose the account you would like to use to perform operations for this configuration:
        [1] ravi0dubey@gmail.com
        [2] Log in with a new account

            Please enter your numeric choice:  1

-   ## c.
+   ## d.
 Pick cloud project to use:
        [1] annular-splice-382510
        [2] dog-cat-project-382511
        [3] youtube-analysis-ravi